 - Follow-up consultations on teaching/precepting skills and QI projects.

-- Continuing Education credit available to all participants.
+- 15 hours of Continuing Education credit available to all participants.

 How to Apply

 Please fill out this form to submit your application for the 2021 mini-fellowship.
 Deadline to apply is March 15, 2021.

 Contact Laresia Farrington at firstname.lastname@example.org or call (919) 668-4702.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $2.3 million with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent offical view of, nor an endorsement, by HRSA, HHS or the U.S. Government.